HackRU/handbook/directors.md

 So, document well and clearly.
 Define the concept, discuss the idea, and then provide an example.

+## Delegate.

+Let your project leads lead their projects.
+Don't do everything.
+You should be replaceable.

 ## This is your baby.
 Love it.
 Cherish it.
 But remember to let go.